quoideneuf/aspace_oclc/README.md

   https://github.com/lcdhoffman/aspace_oclc/releases

-Unzip the release and move it to:
+Unzip it to the plugins directory:

-    /path/to/archivesspace/plugins

-Unzip it:

     $ cd /path/to/archivesspace/plugins
-    $ unzip oclc.zip -d oclc
+    $ unzip /path/to/your/downloaded/oclc.zip -d oclc

 Enable the plugin by editing the file in `config/config.rb`: